 - Identify the contraindications and potential adverse reactions of each class of medications in order to prevent adverse patient outcomes.

-All healthcare professionals who care for individuals with type 1 and type 2 diabetes who require insulin.
+All healthcare professionals who care for individuals with type 2 diabetes who require insulin.

 Michelle Robins is a credentialed diabetes educator with 23 years experience in many aspects of diabetes care and education.
 She is currently employed as a Nurse Practitioner by Northern Health.
 Her past employment, as a diabetes educator, has included major tertiary hospital settings – including St Vincent's Hospital, Melbourne, Melbourne Division of General Practice, Melbourne Extended Care and Rehabilitation Service, and, in Queensland, Logan/Beaudesert Health Service.
 Michelle has served on more than 40 diabetes-related committees, written book chapters, and is consistently highly evaluated in her teaching role.